ibdiab/load-balancer-monitor/README.md

-A load balancer monitor written in python.
+A basic load balancer monitor written in python.
 It has basic functions such as:
   - Declaring the node's IP for testing
   - Declaring random IPs for testing the node class
   - Declaring the master's IP